The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 Investing heavily in on-page SEO for a brand new website is the equivalent of sitting in your car with an empty tank of gas while you plan out the whole route for your cross-country road trip.

 Sure, it’ll come in handy to know where you’re going.
-But you could also fill your tank of gas, start driving in the right general direction, and figure out the exact directions as you start the trip.
+But you could also fill your tank, start driving in the general direction of your destination, and figure out the exact directions as you start the trip.

 Here’s a good north star for those taking the DIY approach to content marketing: focus 95% of your efforts on writing educational content and building backlinks from other reputable websites until you reach your first month of 1,000 visitors from search engines.

-We often see ecommerce brands targeting unrealistic ranking goals.
+We often see ecommerce brands chasing unrealistic ranking goals.
 The classic example is targeting search themes like “best [product]”.

 Why?
 Search intent.

-In the case of “best razors”, nine of the ten results on the first page of Google are product reviews featuring a dozen different razor brands from an unbiased third party.
+Google knows that the people who search “best razors” are likely seeking an unbiased list of brands and reviews.
+Ten of the top ten results on the first page of Google are product reviews featuring a dozen different razor brands from an unbiased third party.

 We see the best results when we optimize product pages around niche variants of those product-related queries that relate to your unique solution.